WBOR-91-1-FM/wbor-serverless-functions/README.md

   - The maximum build time for remote builds is 2 minutes.
   - Memory is limited from 128 MB – 1 GB, defaulting to 256 MB.
 - Does not support PostgreSQL connection pools.

+Note about activation logs: the only work for manually activated functions.
+For web activated functions, the activation logs are not available.